truth table: test_truth_table_tests

 REFACTOR: make it better

-I can play with the functions I have to make them simpler and understand why my solutions work, since all the tests are passing.
+Wait, there is more… Since all the tests are passing, I can play with the functions I have to make them simpler and understand why my solutions work.

 • contradiction returns False in 4 cases, with 2 inputs there are only 4 cases.
 I add a return statement